ufal/UMR/doc/frames.md

 languages may use a similar resource if there is one, or create a lexicon on the fly when working on UMR annotation.

-There is a minor terminological glitch: while all processes are events, states and entities may or may not be events depending on how they are used in the sentence.
+There is a minor terminological glitch: while all processes are events (even if nominalized, cf. event nominals), states and entities may or may not be events depending on how they are used in the sentence.
 It would not make sense to identify a state with an entry in a valency lexicon when it is used as an event (that is, in predication) and